 Again, a global maximum or minimum can be calculated by first computing the local maximum or minim on each processor and then evaluating it across processors.
-These functions can also be used to create complete versions of arrays by having each processor compute a portion of an array and then using the sum operation to create a distribute the partial results to all processors.

 One other common parallel construct that may be useful in some contexts is the barrier or synchronization function.
 In GridPACK, this is available as the function